 - Two years*: Graduate degree (including 400 hours of supervised clinical experience)

-- four years: Clinical fellowship (at least 1,260 hours of mentored clinical experience over 36 weeks.
-A minimum of 5 hours per week is necessary, and the fellowship experience must be completed within 4 years from the date you begin)17
+- Four years: Clinical Fellowship (at least 1,260 hours of mentored clinical experience over 36 weeks.
+A minimum of 5 hours per week is necessary, and the fellowship experience must be completed within 4 years from the date you begin)19

 Do you need a degree to become a speech-language pathology assistant?

-If diving into an eight-year commitment toward a career in speech-language pathology is intimidating, you can test the waters as a speech-language pathology assistant (SLPA).
-As the title implies, SLPAs provide clerical and clinical support to SLPs.
+If a long-term commitment toward a career in speech-language pathology is intimidating, you can test the waters as a speech-language pathology assistant (SLPA).
+SLPAs provide clerical and clinical support to SLPs.

 Their tasks may include maintaining medical records, preparing diagnostic equipment and implementing therapeutic programs as determined by the speech therapist.
-Aspiring SLPAs can take three pathways towards certification.18 One, for example, includes completing at least a two-year SLPA program degree with relevant coursework from a community college or technical training program and 100 hours of clinical care experience.18
+Aspiring SLPAs can take three pathways towards certification.20 One, for example, includes completing at least a two-year SLPA program degree with relevant coursework from a community college or technical training program and 100 hours of clinical care experience.20

-State regulations may vary; not all states allow speech-language pathology support staff.19
+State regulations may vary; not all states allow speech-language pathology support staff.21

 Career Outlook

 Speech-language pathology is a promising healthcare career with job security and growth potential.
-As of May 2024, it ranks #3 in U.S. News & World Report’s list of best healthcare jobs.20
+For 2025, it ranks #3 in U.S. News & World Report’s list of best healthcare jobs.22

 The national shortage of speech pathologists

 Increasing awareness of communication disorders, such as stuttering and autism, continues to raise the demand for SLPs who treat young patients.
-However, the field has suffered from an SLP shortage for years, “and there’s really no single answer“, according to Susan Karr, who served as ASHA’s associate director of school services for 27 years.21,22
+However, the field has suffered from an SLP shortage for years, “and there’s really no single answer,“ according to Susan Karr, ASHA’s associate director of school services.23

 If you are an aspiring SLP, consider being open to relocating for a great job opportunity.